kurkurep/MVA/README.md

 11 - duration: last contact duration, in seconds (numeric).
 Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.

+# Other attributes
-Other attributes: 12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)

 13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)